 An occasional application of finish oil or Murphy's Oil® can restore the luster to a surface, but keep in mind too much oil will cloud the surface.

-- Apply small amount of oil to a clean rag. - Thoroughly rub oil in using a circular motion. - Wipe away excess oil with a clean rag. - A chamois can also be used to buff the surface to its desired sheen.
+Apply a small amount of oil to a clean rag and thoroughly rub oil in using a circular motion.
+Wipe away excess oil with a clean rag, and a chamois can also be used to buff the surface to its desired sheen.